Golden Temple: Destruction and reconstruction after Indian independence

-The destruction of the temple occurred during the Operation Blue Star.
+The destruction of the temple complex occurred during the Operation Blue Star.
 It was the codename of an Indian military action carried out between 1 and 8 June 1984 to remove militant Sikh Jarnail Singh Bhindranwale and his followers from the buildings of the Harmandir Sahib (Golden Temple) complex in Amritsar, Punjab.
 The decision to launch the attack rested with Prime Minister Indira Gandhi.
 In July 1982, Harchand Singh Longowal, the President of the Sikh political party Akali Dal, had invited Bhindranwale to take up residence in the Golden Temple Complex to evade arrest.
 The government claimed Bhindranwale later made the sacred temple complex an armoury and headquarters.

-On 1 June 1984, after negotiations with the militants failed, Indira Gandhi ordered the army to launch Operation Blue Star, simultaneously attacking scores of Sikh temples across Punjab.
+On 1 June 1984, after negotiations with the militants failed, Indira Gandhi ordered the army to launch Operation Blue Star, simultaneously attacking scores of Gurudwaras across Punjab.
 A variety of army units and paramilitary forces surrounded the Golden Temple complex on 3 June 1984.
 The fighting started on 5 June with skirmishes and the battle went on for three days, ending on 8 June.
 A clean-up operation codenamed Operation Woodrose was also initiated throughout Punjab.

 The army had underestimated the firepower possessed by the militants, whose armament included Chinese-made rocket-propelled grenade launchers with armour piercing capabilities.
 Tanks and heavy artillery were used to attack the militants, who responded with anti-tank and machine-gun fire from the heavily fortified Akal Takht.
 After a 24-hour firefight, the army gained control of the temple complex.
 Casualty figures for the army were 83 dead and 249 injured.
 According to the official estimates, 1,592 militants were apprehended and there were 493 combined militant and civilian casualties.
 According to the government claims, high civilian casualties were attributed to militants using pilgrims trapped inside the temple as human shields.